csci104/site/homework/hw1/programming/index.md

  Your submission should be in a file called `split.cpp`, and it should only contain your implementation of the function and **NO `main()`**.

 ### Problem 2 (Unrolled Linked List, 35%)
-We have provided you an incomplete implementation of an unrolled doubly-linked list in the `homework-resources/hw1` folder.
-You can update/pull the `homework-resources` folder to obtain it and then copy it to your own hw1 directory in your own `hw-username` repo.
+We have provided you an incomplete implementation of an unrolled doubly-linked list in the `resources/hw1` folder.
+You can update/pull the `resources` folder to obtain it and then copy it to your own hw1 directory in your own `hw-username` repo.

 #### Understanding an Unrolled Linked List